Nextdoor/bender/README.md

 the complex plumbing and provides the interfaces necessary to build modules for all aspects of the ETL process.

+### Configuration

+Bender is easily configurable with either json or yaml.
+The [configuration guide](http://oss.nextdoor.com) provides documentation for option specifics and [sample_configs](https://github.com/Nextdoor/bender/blob/master/sample_configs) contains real world examples of how Bender is configured with commonly used pipelines.

 ### Initial Support